ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

  -- backwards compatibility function to shim over the removed record selector unQ :: Q a -> forall m.
 Quasi m => m a

  -- Note: Quasi is now defined in template-haskell.
-It is no longer known key.
+It is no longer (transitively) known key.

  class (MonadIO m, MonadFail m) => Quasi m where qRunQ     :: Q a -> m a -- New method